-The IPO (Initial Player Offering) is a second-price auction, where the highest bidder pays $0.01 more than the second-highest bid.
-For example, if you have the highest bid of shares of Lamar Jackson for $14, and the second highest bid is $10, then you would pay $10.01 per share.
+For example, if you have the highest bid for Lamar Jackson at $14, and the second highest bid is $10, then you pay $10.01.

 When The IPO Ends